-Find out from the laboratoy analysis whether you are more of a carbohydrate metaboliser or fat metaboliser, whether you are a heavy hunger type or feel strong sensations of hunger and which sport suits your muscle fibre type.
+Find out from the laboratoy analysis whether you are more of a carbohydrate metaboliser or fat metaboliser and whether you are a heavy hunger type or feel strong sensations of hunger.
 Learn through easy-to-apply recommendations how your personalised genetic diet can help you lose weight without losing muscle mass.
 The in-depth health information in the results report will explain the relationship between genes, metabolism and weight.

 Frequently Asked Questions about Metabolism and the DNA Metabolism Test

 What does a DNA Metabolism Test do?

 Anyone who has ever tried to lose weight and to keep it off knows: it is difficult!
 The relationships between nutrition, exercise, metabolism and body weight are complex.